-Mr Mevin Nevis was appointed to the Board on 1 November 2022.
+Mr Mevin a/I AF Nevis was appointed to the Board on 1 November 2022.
 He brings with him over 35 years of banking experience with responsibilities covering banking operations, international trade finance, credit, commercial, corporate and transaction banking.
 His senior managerial positions included branch manager, regional manager and head of business such as SME, local corporates, transaction banking and product management.
 Mr Nevis also served in the United States as vice president and regional account manager in charge of business development among US corporates with business interests in South East Asia.
 His experience extends to Islamic banking as well, having played a key leadership role in an international Islamic bank where he helped transform its corporate business.

-Prior to his appointment to the Board, Mr Nevis was Head of Operations of the Corporate Debt Restructuring Committee (CDRC), under the purview of Bank Negara Malaysia.
+Prior to his appointment to the Board, Mr Nevis was Head of Operations of the Corporate Debt Restructuring Committee ("CDRC"), under the purview of Bank Negara Malaysia.
 He spent over 5 years at the CDRC leading in the resolution of debt restructuring resolutions between distressed corporates and their financial institution creditors.
-An Associate of the Chartered Institute of Bankers UK with an MBA in business management, Mr Nevis is a Certified Risk Professional (CRP), BAI Certification Centre USA, and also attended the international management programme at INSEAD Euro Asia Centre (Fontainebleau), France.
+Mr Nevis was recently appointed Chairman of Pac Lease Berhad, a wholly-owned subsidiary of OCBC Capital (Malaysia) Sdn Bhd and Overseas-Chinese Banking Corporation Limited is the ultimate holding company of Pac Lease Berhad.
+An Associate of the Chartered Institute of Bankers UK with an MBA in Business Management, Mr Nevis is a Certified Risk Professional ("CRP"), BAI Certification Centre USA, and also attended the international management programme at INSEAD Euro Asia Centre (Fontainebleau), France.